Black lung disease is a common name for any lung disease that develops from

 have lungs that look black instead of pink.
 Medically, it is a type of

-(CWP); and complicated, which is known as progressive massive fibrosis
+and complicated CWP, which also involves progressive massive fibrosis

 The inhalation and accumulation of coal dust causes coal workers'

 pneumoconiosis (CWP).
 This stems from working in a coal mine, coal trimming